Clean Eating No-Rise Whole Wheat Cinnamon Rolls

 - Preheat your oven to 325 degrees F and grease a 9x13 inch rectangular casserole dish with some coconut oil.

-- Start by mixing all of your cinnamon roll ingredients together, melting your butter first.
+- Start by mixing all of your cinnamon roll ingredients together.
+Be sure to melt your butter before adding it to the mixture

-- Mix with your spoon until you can't anymore, and dump your dough out on a clean, floured surface to finish mixing with your hands.
+- Mix with your spoon until you can't anymore, then dump your dough out on a clean, floured surface to finish mixing with your hands.

 - Roll your dough out to about 1/4 to 1/2 inch thickness into a long rectangle.
 Make sure to use flour to keep your dough from sticking to the counter or your roller.

-- Spread the entire surface thickly with butter.
+- Coat the entire surface thickly with butter.

-- Then sprinkle generously with coconut sugar and cinnamon.
+- Sprinkle generously with coconut sugar and cinnamon.

-- Slice your cinnamon rolls from 1 to 1/2 inch thick and lay them out evenly in your prepared casserole dish.
+- Slice your cinnamon rolls from 1/2 to 1 inch thick and lay them out evenly in your prepared casserole dish.

 - Slide them into the oven and bake for 35 minutes.